freeCodeCamp/learn-celestial-bodies-database/TUTORIAL.md

-# Build a Universe Project
+# Celestial Bodies Database

 > Welcome!
 Are you ready to build a database of the universe?

 ## 1. Instructions

 For this project, you need to log in to psql.
 Do that by entering `psql -U freecodecamp postgres` in the terminal.
-Be sure to get creative, and have fun! **Don't forget to connect to your database after you create it** :smile:
+Be sure to get creative, and have fun!

 Here's some ideas for other column and table names: `description`, `has_life`, `is_spherical`, `age_in_millions_of_years`, `planet_types`, `galaxy_types`, `distance_from_earth`.

 You can export your database at any time by entering `sudo pg_dump -U freecodecamp universe > universe.sql` from a terminal (not the psql prompt).
 It will save your database to `universe.sql`.
 Then, you can save that file to your computer and use it to recreate the database.

+**Don't forget to connect to your database after you create it** :smile:

 ### 1.1

-Complete all the tasks below
+Connect to and add all the info below to the `universe` database you create

 #### SUBTASKS